 Quarterbacks: Fourth-year pro Joe Burrow has put together one of the most promising starts to a career by a QB in NFL history.
 The No. 1 overall draft pick in 2020 has already reached several career milestones including 1000 completions, 11,000 passing yards and 75 TD passes.
 He also enters this season with the highest career completion percentage in league history at 68.2 (minimum 1500 passing attempts).
 Burrow holds Bengals single-season records for passing attempts (606; 2022), completions (414; '22), passing yards (4611; '21), TD passes (35; '22), passer rating (108.3; '21) and 300-yard passing games (six; '21).
 He earned his first career Pro Bowl nod and was an MVP candidate in 2022, when he tied for second in the NFL in TD passes, ranked fifth in completions, fifth in passing yards (4475) and sixth in passer rating (100.8), despite playing in just 16 games.
 Burrow was named the NFL's Comeback Player of the Year in 2021, when he led the league in completion percentage (70.4) and helped steer the Bengals to an AFC title coming off a knee injury that ended his rookie season after 10 games.
 He sustained a calf strain on the second day of training camp practices, which head coach Zac Taylor said would require "several weeks" of recovery.
 Splitting the reps at QB in place of Burrow has been ninth-year veteran Trevor Siemian and first-year player Jake Browning.
-Siemian, who joined the Bengals as an unrestricted free agent in May, played the second half of the preseason opener vs. Green Bay and completed 10 of 17 passes for 95 yards with an INT.
-Originally a seventh-round pick of Denver in 2015, he has seen action in 35 career games with 30 starts while spending time with the Broncos ('15-17), Minnesota ('18), N.Y.
-Jets ('19), Tennessee ('20), New Orleans ('20-21) and Chicago ('22), Siemian has passed for 7027 yards and 42 TDs for an 81.1 career rating.
-His most productive season was with the Broncos in 2016, when he started 14 games and completed 289 of 486 passes (59.5 percent) for 3401 yards and 18 TDs with 10 INTs .
+Siemian, who enters his first Bengals season after joining the team as an unrestricted free agent in May, has played in 35 career games with 30 starts.
+He was originally a seventh-round pick of Denver in 2015 and has spent time with the Broncos ('15-17), Minnesota ('18), N.Y.
+Jets ('19), Tennessee ('20), New Orleans ('20-21) and Chicago ('22).
+Siemian has passed for 7027 yards and 42 TDs for an 81.1 career rating.
+His most productive season was with the Broncos in 2016, when he started 14 games and completed 289 of 486 passes (59.5 percent) for 3401 yards and 18 TDs with 10 INTs.
 He was thrust into the starting role for the Saints midway through the 2021 campaign, when he started four games and had an 11/3 TD-INT ratio.
-Browning started and played the entire first half of the preseason opener vs. Green Bay, completing 15 of 28 passes for 121 yards with an INT.
-He spent the past two seasons on Cincinnati's practice squad, after joining the Bengals shortly before the start of the 2021 season.
-Browning originally was a college free agent signee of Minnesota in 2019, and was on the Vikings' practice squad during the '19 and '20 campaigns.
+Browning has spent the past two seasons on Cincinnati's practice squad, after joining the Bengals shortly before the start of the 2021 season.
+He originally was a college free agent signee of Minnesota in 2019, and was on the Vikings' practice squad during the '19 and '20 campaigns.
+Browning received the majority of snaps during the 2022 preseason, completing 42 of 64 passes for 452 yards and one TD.
 He was a four-year starter (2015-18) at the University of Washington, where he led the Huskies to the College Football Playoff in '16 and finished his career with numerous school records.
 The most recent addition to the Bengals' roster is second-year QB Reid Sinnett, who signed with Cincinnati as a free agent on July 30.
 Sinnett brings a solid frame to the QB room at 6-4, 225 pounds, and most recently played for the San Antonio Brahmas of the XFL this past spring.
-He played in one XFL game, completing 13 of 19 passes for 97 yards, one TD and one INT, before missing the rest of the season due to an injury.
+He played in one XFL game, completing 13 of 19 passes for 97 yards, one TD and one INT, before missing the remainder of the season due to an injury.
 Sinnett has spent time on Tampa Bay and Miami's practice squads, and in 2021 he was on Philadelphia's active roster for 10 games but never saw action.